 So you've just bought hosting and a domain name and want to set up a WordPress site while waiting for the domain registration or DNS propagation.
 WordPress relies on the domain name resolving to your web hosting account's IP address to function properly, so if the domain isn't pointing to the WordPress install, we have to tell WordPress to use the dedicated IP address of the hosting package or VPS server until things work right with the domain.

-In the root directory of your WordPress installation (public_html on a hosting package (or /var/www/html on a VPS, depending on OS and setup) will be the wp-config.php file.
+The root directory of your WordPress installation (public_html on a hosting package (or /var/www/HTML on a VPS, depending on OS and setup) will be the wp-config.php file.

-In cPanel use the File Manager to navigate to public_html (or the subdomain WordPress is installed in), click the wp-config.php file and click Edit in the file manager.
+In cPanel, use the File Manager to navigate to public_html (or the subdomain WordPress is installed), click the wp-config.php file, and click Edit in the file manager.

 – or –

 In ssh, cd to /var/www/HTML or to the document root where WordPress is installed and Edit, this file in your favorite Text Editor.
 For example, type nano wp-config.php to open this file so that you can make some edits.

 Add these two lines to the config, the options will not already be there:

 define( 'WP_SITEURL', 'http://192.168.2.5/' );